epccs/Gravimetric/Manager/manager/TestMode.md

 ## Cmd 54 from a controller /w i2c-debug to read manager daynight millis timer

-Read the Day-Night state machine timer, it is used to do the above debounce.
+Read the Day-Night state machine timer, it is used to debounce day and night.

 TBD